-Figs in my Belly is full of hearty healthy whole food meals, with a few comfort food staples and sweets to keep me sane.
+Figs in my Belly is full of hearty, healthy, whole-food meals, with a few comfort food staples and sweets to keep me sane.
 Every once in a while I might incorporate some nutrition tidbits into my post.
-Other times, I get technical with kitchen terms and glimpses into life in a restaurant kitchen or as a dietitian.
+Other times, I get technical with kitchen terms and glimpses into life in a restaurant kitchen or as a registered dietitian.

 I suppose that the best advice I have to offer is to keep cooking and baking.
 Your kitchen will probably get messy.
 Sometimes you will drop your cake while it is still in the oven and sometimes you will over-bake your cookies and sometimes you will forget to add that extra cup of sugar and everything seems to fall to pieces.

 Sometimes you will burn your hand or grate off some of your finger or nick yourself with your knife.
 These have all happened to me, multiple times.
 But alas, it just makes all of the good moments better, like when you finally find the chewiest softest oatmeal walnut raisin cookie or the silkiest ice cream recipe or that same go-to African G-nut Stew that makes you scream comfort food.
-Or when you just know that in a pinch, you can always turn your oven to a high heat, line a baking sheet with parchment, and make a pan of roasted veggies.
+Or when you just know that in a pinch, you can always turn your oven to a high heat, line a baking sheet with parchment (or a reusable baking mat!), and make a pan of roasted veggies.
 Freshly grated pepper and course flaky salt should become your new best friends.

 So keep cooking, keep reading my blog, and please let me know if you have any requests/exclamations/questions/concerns/I-LOVE-YOU-THIS-IS-SO-GOOD moments and I will try my best to cater to your needs and desires.

-Search for Figs In My Belly on Instagram, Facebook, and Twitter and help me spread the message of good food!
+Search for Figs In My Belly on Instagram and help me spread the message of good food!

 Making Brioche; March, 2012